 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Eastpointe, LME The 2021-2022 Annual Action Plan will be developed with consultation of members of the Continuum of Care Continuum of Care Task Force's leadership to ensure that goals of all strategic plans are in concert with one another.
-2019-2024 PHA Plan Housing Authority of the City of Goldsboro The goals of the City and the Housing Authority of the City of Goldsboro is to provide safe, quality, and affordable housing to low-income families, the elderly and disabled individuals.
-While encouraging personal responsibility and upward mobility of residents in partnership with other community organizations.
-City of Goldsboro Goldsboro Planning Comprehensive Plan Department The goals were developed collectively during ConPlan preparation to provide public facilities and services to support future growth while targeting several neighborhoods that are considered high priority areas within the City.
+The 2021-2022 Annual Action Plan will be developed with consultation of members of the Continuum of Care Eastpointe, LME Continuum of Care Task Force's leadership to ensure that goals of all strategic plans are in concert with one another.
+Housing Authority of the City of Goldsboro The goals of the City and the Housing Authority of the City of Goldsboro is to provide safe, 2019-2024 PHA Plan quality, and affordable housing to low-income families, the elderly and disabled individuals.
+2019-2024 PHA PIdII While encouraging personal responsibility and upward mobility of residents in partnership with other community organizations.
+City of Coldshore Goldsboro Planning The goals were developed collectively during ConPlan preparation to provide public facilities City of Goldsboro Department and services to support future growth while targeting several neighborhoods that are Comprehensive Plan considered high priority areas within the City.